 This course is designed for students in the HDFS graduate program to undertake advanced study in child development, adolescent development, or lifespan development in consultation with an HDFS faculty member.
 The result of the study is to be a significant written product of a quality.
 A learner/sponsor contract will be required.
 Prereq: permission.

 HDFS 897 - Special Topics

-Highly focused examination of a particular theoretical, methodological, or policy issue.
+Focused examination of a particular theoretical, methodological, or policy issue.
+Prereq: permission.

 HDFS 898 - Marriage and Family Therapy Practicum

 Clinical experience under direct faculty supervision.
 Trainees develop competency in treating individuals in the context of their families and larger systems.
 Prereq: permission.
 May be repeated.
 Special fee.

 HDFS 899 - Master's Thesis